-The Guide to Fort Pienc Property in Barcelona
+The guide to Fort Pienc property

 There are plenty of attractive places to live in Barcelona, but many who are looking for a new home opt for a Fort Pienc property.
 While this area of the city may not have the big-name appeal of areas like the Sagrada Familia district, it holds plenty of charms of its own.
 As a mainly residential area, it’s easy to live a comfortable lifestyle here just outside of the tourist buzz but still close to the city’s main attractions.

 Fort Pienc makes up a roughly triangular shape below Avinguda Diagonal and the Sagrada Familia.
 It stretches from the grand Arc de Triomf to Glòries, the gateway to Barcelona’s up-and-coming hi-tech district.
 It’s centrally located, making it a popular place to live, especially because of the charming modernist details you can find on the buildings here.

 The area is quite easy to access, as this is where you’ll find Barcelona’s Estació de Nord bus station.
 There are also public transportation options, including buses, metro, and commuter trains, nearby.
 Driving around the district is comfortable, as the streets tend to be wide.
 You’ll be able to reach the airport from here within about thirty minutes’ taxi ride or drive.